einKnie/randomsort/README.md

 # C++ Random sort

-This is a simple implementation of a random sorting algorithm (also: Bogosort) written in C++.
+This is a simple implementation of a random sorting algorithm written in C++.

 ## Implementation